 Well, if the image of God in all humans endows them with a homing device for their maker, their fallen, sinful condition confuses that pull to true north.
-This is not a problem stemming from lack of proper information, but from the stubbornly willful, independent spirit that pulses in the human heart—and today, our modern life locks us in technological echo chambers and within well-ventilated institutional confines that shield us from seeing the starry sky above or the full force gale of the tempest.
+This is not a problem stemming from lack of proper information, but from the stubbornly wilful, independent spirit that pulses in the human heart—and today, our modern life locks us in technological echo chambers and within well-ventilated institutional confines that shield us from seeing the starry sky above or the full force gale of the tempest.
 Calvin says our imaginations can be perverse, and we twist ourselves in multiple layers of self-deception.
 “Human nature,” writes Calvin, “so to speak, is a perpetual factory of idols.”
 Today we might say, a hyperlinked cyberspace of idols.
 Theologians have always spoken of the “noetic effects of sin”—that even our thinking is tainted by a fallen creation, and different ages have different demons to waylay our restless souls.

 Note, however, that all those pseudo-divinities lack full transcendence; they cannot encompass all things, and they will prove inadequate, let us down.
 They cannot save.
 Even the most contemptuous, sneering atheist, says Calvin, in a quiet, vulnerable moment, will “feel an inkling of what they desire not to believe.”
-Calvin suggested it was not an instant of perceiving sublime natural beauty but when they feel the force of God’s wrath—perhaps in a horrific personal disaster—that the atheist “shuddered at the God whom he professedly sought to despise.”
+Calvin suggested it was not an instant of perceiving sublime natural beauty, but when they feel the force of God’s wrath—perhaps in a horrific personal disaster—that the atheist “shuddered at the God whom he professedly sought to despise.”

-Modern cultural elites are especially prone to this tension of tempting faith.
+Modern cultural elites are especially prone to this tension of being tempted by faith.
 For instance, the central character Maurice Bendrix in Graham Greene’s novel The End of the Affair prays angrily to the God he doesn’t believe exists, and hates him.
 Or writer Julian Barnes in the first sentence in his collection of meditations on death called Nothing to be Frightened Of (2008) where he confesses: “I don’t believe in God, but I miss him.”
 Less nuanced was Max Weber, one of my key classical references in my dissertation, who called himself “religiously unmusical” but spent much of his career studying religion.
 Music is aptly suggestive of this original Godward impulse, as I do believe this “sense” can be dulled and blocked—or stoked and cultivated, like an appreciation for music.

 Is the sensus divinitatis an unfalsifiable theory?
 Is there evidence would actually be a refutation of the theory?
 Perhaps if the number of atheists continued to rise, that would give pause.
 We do know that one poll (from EFC) shows that up to 50 percent of Canadians self-describe as religious “nones.”
 But investigation into what that means shows its not an equivalent for atheism for most.
 Many believe in some Spirit.
 The phenomenon of the religious “none” reflects more a skepticism about religious identity in an increasingly lonely “bowling alone” techno-culture.

 The sensus divinitatis could give us hope, insofar as it implies everyone has the disposition to prayer.
 But Paul says in Romans 1 that this kind of knowledge of God leaves us without excuse.
 So it comes with a double-edge—the shadow of judgment falls with its promise.
 Furthermore, its compliment, our propensity to idolatry, leaves no one feeling secure in their own natural capacity to worship God.
 For one thing, James K. A. Smith has said in our secular age, “We’re all Thomas now.”
 A gnawing doubt dims even the most apparently unshakable faith.
-We are all cracked pots, says Paul in 2 Corinthians 4.
+We are all cracked pots holding invaluable content, says Paul (2 Corinthians 4).
 Secondly, even when we do have a clear, convicting image of God in our minds, its probably a distorted image of “he who dwells in unapproachable light, whom no one has seen or can see” (1 Tim.
 6:16) and thus reflects a treasured idol in some fashion.
 Idolatry has always travelled alongside God’s chosen people, if the story of Israel is any record.